-We are committed to protecting your privacy.
-We will only use the information that we collect about you lawfully (in accordance with the relevant Data Protection Acts).
+We are committed to protecting your privacy and will only use the information that we collect about you lawfully (in accordance with the relevant Data Protection Acts).

-We may collect information about you for 2 reasons: firstly, to process payments if this is an option available online, and second, to provide you with the best possible service.
+We may collect information about you for two reasons: firstly, to process payments if this is an option available online, and secondly, to provide you with the best possible service.

 The type of information we may collect about you may include:

 - your name

 We will never collect sensitive information about you – such as race, ethnicity, political opinions, religious beliefs, sexual orientation or genetic data – without your explicit consent.

 The information we hold will be accurate and up-to-date.
 You can check the information that we hold about you by emailing us at email@example.com.
 If you find any inaccuracies, we will delete or correct them promptly upon your notification to us.
 You can also completely unsubscribe from the site by emailing us.